PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/annotations.md

 ---

 <!-- overview -->
-You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
+You can use PlaidCloud annotations to attach arbitrary non-identifying metadata to objects.
 Clients such as tools and libraries can retrieve this metadata.

 <!-- body -->
 ## Attaching metadata to objects

-You can use either labels or annotations to attach metadata to Kubernetes objects.
+You can use either labels or annotations to attach metadata to PlaidCloud objects.
 Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
 In contrast, annotations are not used to identify and select objects.
 The metadata